 Faced with the growing need to enjoy the cultural heritage in a participatory and dynamic way, the recovery, recognition, protection and enhancement of historical costumes and clothes from collections owned by both public and private, allow to promote and encourage the creation, the communication and dissemination of tourist-cultural itineraries that are increasingly captivating and engaging for visitors.

 The exhibition focuses on the gala dress , that of parties , dances and ceremonies , with some examples also for men, in precious fabrics such as satin and damask silk, velvet, pékin, tulle, silk crêpe, with decorations and applications in lace, lace, trimmings.
 There are also walking and cocktail dresses , accompanied by scarves and stoles, 'jewel' bodices, furs, and, finally, also some wedding dresses.

-The periods represented are the nineteenth and twentieth centuries up to the 60s and 70s , with a brief excursus in the male eighteenth century represented by "Jatta ” clothes.
+The periods represented are the nineteenth and twentieth centuries up to the ' 60s-'70s , with a brief excursus into the men's eighteenth century represented by the “ Jatta ” clothes.

 Ornaments such as tabliers, bows, poufs, plissé, crinolines and trains typical of the nineteenth century, join those that marked the so-called modernity at the turn of the two centuries, such as muslin and lace adorned with silks, sequins, jets and rhinestones, to get up to to those of the 60s of the twentieth century, in a constant evolution of styles and manufactures, still artisanal, but which increasingly insert fashion in the wider social and generational change that will lead to globalization.